tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 .. - **TODO** its simple and runs fast; suitable for scenarios where the details of tranmissisons don't matter/the emphasis is not on that, for example, routing

-.. **V1** The unit disk model is simple and fast.
+**V1** The unit disk model is simple and fast.
 It is suitable scenarios where the physical layer details are not important for the simulation, such as examining routing protocols.

+**TODO** too much examining routing protocols; what kind of details

 **V2** The unit disk model is simple and fast.
 The drawback is that it's not very realistic, but it is suitable scenarios where the physical layer details are not important for the simulation, such as examining routing protocols.